GEOG 370 Quantitative Methods in Geography

 Grading

-If it is not clear why points were taken off any assessment, first refer to the rubric (if there is one).
+If it is not clear why points were taken off any assessment, first refer to the rubric.
 After that, if it is still unclear, email me to set up a short meeting!
 I don’t want students to remain in the dark about why they are receiving less than full credit.
 Usually a quick meeting right after class or during office hours is enough time for an explanation.

 You may dispute your grade on any individual item for up to two weeks after it has been graded.
 After this, the grade is final.
-There is no extra credit in the class, so if you are not getting the grade that you want, you must come talk to me as soon as possible to discuss strategies for improving future grades.
+There is no extra credit in the class, so if you are not earning the grade that you ultimately desire, you must come talk to me as soon as possible to discuss strategies for improving future grades.

 Grading scale